Achieving National Standards Compliance

 - The National Standards Seal and the Marketing Toolkit make it easy for you to share your community foundation’s achievement with your community.

-- Submit your annual renewal no less than 90 days before your accreditation expires.
+- Submit your annual renewal and payment no less than 90 days before your accreditation expires.